hskim37/ACMG59/README.md

 # stats.py
 Extracts all existing EVcouplings-EVfold alignment data for input gene, arranges and prints data in comma-separated form so that it can be copied and pasted to spreadsheet right away.

+# outputCoords.py
+Helper function for extend.py and stats.py.
+Obtains all existing file paths for specified gene.